Skip to Main Content

 One of the reasons Yoho National Park is one of the best national parks in Canada is its diverse landscape.
 Here, you can find alpine meadows, steep mountain peaks, river valleys, and glaciers.
 This diverse ecosystem is also home to rare and majestic wildlife, including grizzly bears, mountain lions, and an assortment of birds and marine life.

 Some of the top attractions you can find in Yoho National Park include Emerald Lake, Wapta Falls, and Takakkaw Falls.
-As one of the most visited national parks in Canada, Yoho National Park’s beauty, with its turquoise-colored Emerald Lake and natural stone bridge, make for a perfect place to visit.
+As one of the most visited national parks in Canada, Yoho National Park’s beauty, with its turquoise-colored Emerald Lake and natural stone bridge, makes for a perfect place to visit.

 At Road Scholar, we have a wide range of experiential learning adventures, including a group tour to Yoho National Park, which is perfect for many travelers.
 With the ability to choose your own pace, you can enjoy the awe-inspiring beauty Yoho National Park offers, whether you’re a solo traveler, traveling with a family, or a senior.